Finnish Spitz: Lineage

-Nearly all dog breeds’ genetic closeness to the gray wolf is due to admixture.
+Nearly all dog breeds' genetic closeness to the gray wolf is due to admixture.
 However, several Arctic dog breeds show a genetic closeness with the now-extinct Taymyr wolf of North Asia due to admixture.
-These breeds are associated with high latitudes - the Siberian husky and Greenland dog that are also associated with arctic human populations, and to a lesser extent the Shar Pei and the Karelo-Finnish Laika.
+These breeds are associated with high latitudes - the Karelo-Finnish Laika, the Siberian husky and Greenland dog that are also associated with arctic human populations, and to a lesser extent the Shar Pei.
 An admixture graph of the Greenland dog indicates a best-fit of 3.5% shared material, however an ancestry proportion ranging between 1.4% and 27.3% is consistent with the data.
 This indicates admixture between the Taymyr wolf population and the ancestral dog population of these 4 high-latitude breeds.
 This introgression could have provided early dogs living in high latitudes with phenotypic variation beneficial for adaption to a new and challenging environment.
 It also indicates the ancestry of present-day dog breeds descends from more than one region.